TinManTex/mgsv_buildmod/Readme.md

 Run without any args to generate a .json of BuildModSettings Pass in path to a BuildModSettings .json to use it
 See comments on the BuildModSettings in Program.cs

+In the case of Infinite Heaven the build settings can be found in tpp/build-infinite_heaven*.json